dhyanio/go-lb/README.md

-# gloadbalancer: Simple load balancer
+# GoLB: Simple but easy to use Golang Loadbalancer

-Gloadbalancer is a simple  load balancer in Golang.
+GoLB is a simple RoundRobin golang loadbalancer.
+It performs active cleaning and passive recovery for unhealty backends.